eilrix/react-redux-ts/README.md

     func: myAsyncFunction
 });
 ```
-Will insure that 'payload' in SET_PROP and return value of 'func' in SET_PROP_ASYNC has same type as property in the store.
+Will ensure that 'payload' in SET_PROP and return value of 'func' in SET_PROP_ASYNC has the same type as property in the store.

 Async version will also dispatch notifications in order:
 - start